michal-bures/konkr_data/ai-chatter/default.md

 - We're past words.
 - I'm done talking to you.
 - I'm done talking.

-## 2. Surrender stages

-> surrendering, hostile
-- Screw this, I give up.
-- Goddamnit, this is hopeless.
-- Damn, what's the point of fighting anymore.
-- This is bloody hopeless.
-- Who am I kidding, I'm done.

-> surrendering, not hostile
-- Well, I know when I'm outmatched.
-- Well played, damnit.
-- Sigh...
-I guess you won.
-- Fine, you win.
-- Fine, I give up.

-> surrendering, friendly
-- Well played!
-- Congratulations!

-> declined surrender, much weaker, truce, not hostile
-- Hey, thanks for sparing me!
-You ARE sparing me, right?
-- Wait, why am I still alive?
-- I have no idea what's going on right now...
-- What, some kind of pet to you now?
-- Very funny...
-- Sigh...
-Done gloating?

 ## 2. React to unprovoked player attacks